The Broker

 World Bank President Robert Zoellick is signaling that the institution is looking towards more direct support for civil society, at least in the Middle East and North Africa.
 In fact, the World Bank and many other multi-lateral and bilateral donors have a robust history of civil society engagement.
 The World Bank has run a small grants program that directly funds CSOs since 1983.
 Rajiv Shah’s reform agenda at USAID, as set forth in “Delivering Assistance Differently,” calls for USAID Missions to “increase the number of partners and the amount of direct grants with local nonprofit organizations.”

 I often hear that “CBOs will just abscond with the money”, “it takes too much effort and resources to find good groups,” and “other policy efforts and economic reforms are still necessary.”
 All are valid issues for consideration.
 Certainly not all local organizations are created equal.
 However I encourage people to consider the relative risk of “losing” small amounts of money by funding local organizations as compared to the waste within the aid system.
-Donors can learn from the growing numbers of experienced small foundations and NGOs that specialize in offering direct funding to local initiatives, grassroots leadership, and small, often “informal” movements. ii
+Donors can learn from the growing numbers of experienced small foundations and NGOs that specialize in offering direct funding to local initiatives, grassroots leadership, and small, often “informal” movements.2

 Important questions remain for those attending the upcoming Busan conference: How will new approaches to aid include accountability to beneficiaries and implementing partners?
 Can funding and reporting mechanisms be altered to be more inclusive of nascent groups and emerging movements?
 How do we do justice to the vast and vital efforts of local groups in the developing world that are grown from the inside and fueled by the dedication, vision, and priorities of the very people they serve?